PZ Professional Development

 • What kinds of learning experiences will best help them develop and use that understanding flexibly and thoughtfully?

-• will I (and my students) know how well and how much they have understood?
+• How will I (and my students) know how much and how well they have understood?

 • Teachers, teacher leaders, and school administrators and leaders